BaseMax/api-webservice-COVID-19/README.md

 - Ability to get total number (in world)
 - Ability to limit auth and token

+## Using from COVID19 API

+- Download source files
+- Upload sources files in a webserver (e.g: /var/www/html or /usr/share/nginx/html or ...)
+- Create a database for this project
+- Put username, password and database name in `_core.php` file and config this project by modify `_core.php` file

 ----------

 # COVID-19 CORONAVIRUS OUTBREAK